theEricMa/ScaleDreamer/README.md

 ## 🙏 Acknowledgement

-- [threestudio](https://github.com/threestudio-project/threestudio), a clean and extendable code base for text-to-3D
+- [threestudio](https://github.com/threestudio-project/threestudio), a clean and extensible codebase for text-to-3D
 - [MVDream-threestudio](https://github.com/bytedance/MVDream-threestudio), the implementation of MVDream for text-to-3D